ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 In this example, you use an installation that is running at `http://localhost:8080`.
 If you do not specify the `baseURL`, the mobile SDK uses the instance that is running at https://us-south.functions.cloud.ibm.com.

 You can pass in a custom NSURLSession in case you require special network handling.
-For example, you might have your own OpenWhisk installation that uses self-signed certificates:
+For example, you might have your own {{site.data.keyword.openwhisk_short}} installation that uses self-signed certificates:

 ```swift
 // create a network delegate that trusts everything